Lekensteyn/pdf.js-wiki/Bots.md

 Characteristics
 ---------------

 We have a Linux and a Windows bot.
 The Linux bot runs Ubuntu 12.04.4 LTS with Xvfb, whereas the Windows bot runs Windows Server Datacenter (service pack 2).
-We have installed the `latex-cjk-all` font package on the Linux bot for improved font rendering.
+The Linux bot has a few additional font packages to improve font rendering:

+- `latex-cjk-all`
+- `xfonts-wqy`
+- `fonts-arphic-ukai`
+- `fonts-arphic-uming`
+- `fonts-ipafont-mincho`
+- `fonts-ipafont-gothic`
+- `fonts-unfonts-core`